Zhang Huajun: Senior career

 He made his debut against Shanghai Port F.C. on 4 June 2022, coming on as a substitute for Hu Rentian.

-He scored his first goal aganist Henan Songshan Longmen F.C. on 21st August 2022.
+He scored his first goal against Henan Songshan Longmen F.C. on 21 August 2022.

 Huajun played 62 minutes in Wuhan Yangtze's final ever league match, coming off for Pi Ziyang.

 After Wuhan Yangtze's dissolution in 2023, Huajun was released from his contract.

 Style of play

 Zhang is known for his corner kick ability.